This blueberry cake gets its natural violet color from freeze dried blueberries. This cake is sure to wow even your most jaded guest.

 Blueberry Cake:

-- Preheat oven to 350โ.
-Line four 6-inch cake rounds with parchment paper. ย Lightly butter cake rounds and set aside.
+- Prep: Preheat oven to 350°F. Line four 6-inch cake rounds (or three 8-inch rounds) with parchment paper.
+Lightly butter and set aside.

-- In a small bowl, whisk together flour, baking powder, salt and blueberry powder.
+- Dry Ingredients: In a medium bowl, whisk together flour, baking powder, salt, and blueberry powder.
 Set aside.

-- In a measuring cup, combine buttermilk, blueberry puree, and vanilla paste.
+- Combine Wet Ingredients: In a measuring cup, whisk together buttermilk, strained blueberry puree, and vanilla.

-- Divide batter into prepared cake rounds.
-Level batter using a mini offset spatula or the back of spoon.
-Bake for 30-35 minutes until toothpick inserted in center of cake comes out clean.
+- Bake: Divide batter evenly among prepared pans.
+Smooth tops with offset spatula or back of spoon.
+Bake for 30-35 minutes until toothpick inserted in center comes out with just a few moist crumbs.

 Blueberry Frosting:

-- Add vanilla paste, blueberry powder, powdered sugar and salt.
-Mix until throughly blended and smooth.
+- Add Remaining Ingredients: Add vanilla paste, blueberry powder, powdered sugar, and salt.
+Mix on low speed until combined, then increase to medium-high and beat for 2-3 minutes until light and fluffy.

 Notes